Police looking for missing woman Gabby Petito ask for her boyfriend's cooperation - KVIA

 “That is the extent of our conversation with them,” Taylor said.
 “It’s my understanding we have had some conversations with his attorney but certainly nothing to the level of providing us the details that we would like.”

 North Port police are leading the investigation, with help from the FBI.
-Petito’s parents had reported her missing to the police department in Suffolk County, New York.
+Petito’s family — who lives in New York — had reported her missing to the police department in Suffolk County, New York.

 Laundrie family is ‘remaining in the background’